|Nutrition Facts (per serving)|

 Add the melted shortening and stir well.

-When the mixture is cool enough to handle, divide it into four portions.
+When the mixture is cool enough to handle, after about 5 minutes, divide it into four portions.

 Shape each portion into a cornbread cake about 3/4-inch thick.

-Place corn cakes in the hot oil and fry until browned, turning to brown both sides, about 4 to 6 minutes.
+Place corn cakes in the hot oil and fry until browned, turning to brown both sides every 2 minutes, about 8 to 12 minutes total.